 Explore the Many Types of Financial Aid Available at PrattMWP

-- PrattMWP Merit Scholarship: • Determined by PrattMWP’s Admissions Office, based on a student’s portfolio, standardized test scores and high school/college transcripts at the time of admission.
-Students must maintain a 2.5 GPA to continue receiving their scholarship during sophomore year.
+- PrattMWP Merit Scholarship: A student’s eligibility is determined based on their application materials that were submitted at the time of acceptance.
+Students must maintain a 2.5 cumulative GPA at the end of their first year to maintain for the sophomore year.
 This award does not need to be repaid.

-- Federal Supplemental Educational Opportunity Grant (SEOG): A need-based grant also awarded by the federal government, and is awarded to students that demonstrate exceptional financial need.
+Federal Supplemental Educational Opportunity Grant (SEOG): A need-based grant also awarded by the federal government, and is awarded to students that demonstrate exceptional financial need.
 This award does not need to be repaid.

-- NYS Tuition Assistance Program (TAP): Awarded to New York State residents who demonstrate financial need.
+NYS Tuition Assistance Program (TAP): Awarded to New York State residents who demonstrate financial need.
 Students are required to complete the New York State Student Aid Payment Application to be considered for this grant.
 This award does not need to be repaid.

-- Federal Work Study Program: Work study eligibility is a need-based work program and is offered to students who show exceptional financial need.
+Federal Work Study Program: Work study eligibility is a need-based work program and is offered to students who show exceptional financial need.
 Students maintain a part-time job on campus while enrolled at PrattMWP.
 Students are paid New York State minimum wage and will receive a bi-weekly paycheck.
 These funds are not earned upfront and are not applied to your college tuition bill.
-Funding for this program is limited, and will be offered on a first come basis.
+Funding for this program is limited and will be offered on a first-come basis.
 Eligible students will be offered work study on their Financial Aid Award Letter.
 Students must maintain a 2.0 GPA at the end of each semester to remain eligible for Federal Work Study.